dipeshdulal/sse-go/README.md

 var sse = new EventSource("http://localhost:5000/sse")
 sse.onmessage = console.log
 ```
-And to close the EventSource.
+##### And to close the EventSource.
 ```js
 sse.close()
 ```

+To learn more about SSE check the mozilla documentation: https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events